Ahmed-Hajhamed/Audio-Equalizer/README.md

   - Provides an intensity versus frequency plot for the equalized audio.

 ### 3. **Export Results**
-- Save the equalized audio as a `.wav` file for further use.
+- Save the equalized audio as a `.wav` file.

 ## How to Use
 1. **Load Audio**: